hmelendez001/Project1-Udacity-Data-Scientist/README.md

 In this analysis I employ the CRISP-DM process to answer the following three questions:

 1. Does Manhattan sales trend differently than other boroughs, and if so, how?
-2. Are older buildings selling better than newer buildings?
+2. Are older buildings selling better than newer buildings based on location?
 3. Are bigger spaces more likely to sell in any particular neighborhood?